python/devguide/developer-workflow/extension-modules.rst

                    [test "$ARCH_RUN_32BIT" = "true"],
                    [-I\$(srcdir)/Modules/_foo], [])

-  More generally, the status of the extension is determined as follows:
+  More generally, the host's configuration status of the extension is determined as follows:

   +-----------+-----------------+----------+
   | Enabled   | Supported       | Status   |